herrkrueger/ipcbrowser/README.md

 # Intro
 This is a small project created by mtc.berlin.
-In 09.2019 - 01.2020 by [Tatjana Stojadinovic](https://www.linkedin.com/in/tatjana-stojadinovic) as an internship with the help of [Marc Haus](https://www.linkedin.com/in/marc-haus/) and [John-Pierre Debray](https://www.linkedin.com/in/john-pierre-d-079a72183/).
+In 09.2019 - 01.2020 by [Tatjana Stojadinovic](https://www.linkedin.com/in/tatjana-stojadinovic) as an intern with the help of [Marc Haus](https://www.linkedin.com/in/marc-haus/) and [John-Pierre Debray](https://www.linkedin.com/in/john-pierre-d-079a72183/).

 The project was succesful.
 The vizualisation was beautiful and smooth.
 But we stopped here and never refactored the code or created a stable version for the web.